microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 This is due to the location of most of the vessels within the bone canals or in the proximity of the hard tissue.
 This consequently leads to the lack of larger bone-free volumes in which the vasculature is easily distinguishable.
 Gray value based segmentation of bone and contrast-agent-instilled vasculature is compounded by the fact that murine bone has a higher mineral bone density when compared to other species [@doi:10.1016/j.bone.2011.10.004; @doi:10.1292/jvms.66.599].
-Nonetheless, with the improved perfusion protocol mentioned above we achieved appropriate imaging of such samples and were able to visualize vasculature in mineralized bone tissue.
+Nonetheless, with the dual energy approach described above we achieved appropriate imaging of such samples and were able to visualize and distinguish vasculature in/from mineralized bone tissue.

+In the small animal model studies without metal or similar biomedical implants, the application of whole mouse clearing and imaging with vDISCO approach could be the method of choice [@doi:10.1038/s41596-022-00788-2].
+Another promising improvement to the clearing protocols and immunolabeling of the samples with the bone tissue is the introduction of the collagenase digestion step, which improves the antibody penetration throughout the stained bones and, therefore, the immunostaining [@doi: 10.1016/j.cell.2022.12.031].
+Although newer tissue clearing and immunostaining immersion-based visualization techniques provide very high resolution, three-dimensional, intact images, these methods may produce artifacts such as tissue deformation and illumination inhomogeneity [@doi:10.1016/j.crmeth.2021.100151].

+In the presence of the implanted biomedical devices the situation with the imaging becomes even mor echallenging.
-For murine models, a recently published tissue-clearing-based imaging approach [@doi:10.1111/cpr.12578] could be a viable option for the visualization of the peri-implant tissues and vasculature due to the small size of hemimandible samples and availability of transgenic mouse lines.
+For murine model studies, a recently published tissue-clearing-based imaging approach [@doi:10.1111/cpr.12578] could be a viable option for the visualization of the peri-implant tissues and vasculature due to the small size of hemimandible samples and availability of transgenic mouse lines.
 Though, there are limitations of such a tissue-clearing imaging approach.
 Namely;
   i) differential shrinkage among soft and hard tissues, leading to anisotropic distortion in samples where both tissue types (plus eventual metal implant) are present;